rbrundritt/AzureMapsNativeControl/README.md

 > [!NOTE]
 > If developing a .NET Maui Blazor app, consider using the [AzureMapsControl.Components](https://github.com/arnaudleclerc/AzureMapsControl.Components) project.

+> [!NOTE]
+> If you are migrating from Bing Maps WPF to Azure Maps and don't want to rewrite your app, take a look at [this project](https://github.com/rbrundritt/AzureMapsWPFControl) where I have created a simple solution that redirects the Bing Maps requests to Azure Maps.

 ## Primary Dependancies

 - Azure.Core.GeoJson - Wrapped for easier integration with Azure Maps REST clients.